xanadu-lang/xats2js/README.md

 - Xats2js is for debugging the implementation of Xanadu

-- Xats2js is not yet meant to be a practical compiler from Xanadu to JS
+- Xats2js is meant to be a practical compiler from Xanadu to JS

 - This project should be constantly under construction for quite some time